Merzasphor/MWSE/docs/source/apis/table.md

 **Parameters**:

 * `t` (table): The table to get keys for.
-* `sort` (boolean, function, nil): If true, the returned table will be sorted.
+* `sort` (boolean, function, nil): *Optional*.
+If true, the returned table will be sorted.
 If a function is passed, the table will be sorted using the given function.

 **Returns**: